 When sand enters a drain, the probability of getting a clog raises drastically.
 While the sand may not damage your plumbing, the clog itself certainly will.

 In contrast, newer homes come equipped with plastic PVC and ABS pipes.
 These types of pipes are a lot more forgiving if you introduce sand into the mix.
-This doesn’t mean your new pipes can’t clog and doesn’t mean you should let sand trickle down the drain.
+This doesn’t mean your new pipes can’t clog and doesn’t mean you should let sand go down the drain.

-How to Keep Sand Out of Your Pipes
+How To Keep Sand Out Of Your Pipes

 Instead of creating a mini beach in your pipes, here’s what you should do:

-The best way to prevent sand from clogging your pipes is to not bring it into your house in the first place!
+The best way to prevent sand from clogging your pipes is to not bring it into your house in the first place.
 We know that sand is a pesky traveler, but there are ways to reduce the amount of sand you bring into your home.

-You can limit how much sand comes in your home by claiming one room as the ‘sand room’.
+- You can limit how much sand comes in your home by claiming one room as the ‘sand room’.
 Pick a room (such as a coatroom) located at the front of the house for guests to leave their sandy belongings.